+ Learn more

-Browse through our recent Guest Mentors who been part of Young Artists of America inlcluding Kristen Chenoweth, Stephen Schwartz, Andrew Lippa, Jason Robert Brown and more when they visited the DC area.
+Browse below through our recent Guest Mentors who been part of Young Artists of America, including Kristen Chenoweth, Stephen Schwartz, Andrew Lippa, Jason Robert Brown and more when they visited the DC area.

 OUR Guest Mentors